-Once you have decided whether or not the Regulations apply to your consumer contract and what you are selling, if the Regulations do apply, you’ll then need to work out whether the sale is an on-premises, off-premises or distance sale.
+Once you have decided whether or not the Regulations apply to your consumer contract and what you are selling, if the Regulations do apply, you’ll then need to work out whether the sale is:

 This is because the Regulations require more of traders when making sales contracts off-premises or at a distance – basically, away from the trader’s business premises.
 If this is the case, you must give more information and sometimes cancellation rights.

 In practice the most tricky distinction is between on-premises and off-premises contracts.